vgpastor/SDR-Tetra-Plugin/README.md

 # --- Disclaimer ---

-The program is licenced under MIT (license text is also included in the file LICENSE).
+* The program is licenced under MIT (license text is also included in the file LICENSE).
+* NO guarantees or warranty for any damage or similar!!
-I may not be held responsible for anything associated with the use of this tool.
+* I may not be held responsible for anything associated with the use of this tool.
+* Usage at your own risk !!
+* Check laws of your country first!
+Some Frequencies are prohibited/illegal or need a HAM-Licenses!
+* Listening / Spying & Decoding on encrypted frequencies/channels without permission is illegal!